Articles of Incorporation and Rules

 (Rights of Members)

-Article 9 Members shall have equal voting and election rights regardless of the amount of capital contribution, and shall receive equal benefits in the use of the union's business.
+Article 9 Members shall have equal voting rights and election rights regardless of the amount of their capital contribution, and shall receive equal benefits in the use of the cooperative's business.

 (Obligation to notify)

-Article 10 If a member loses his/her membership status or changes his/her name or address, he/she must promptly notify the Association.
+Article 10 If a member loses their membership status or changes their name or address, they must promptly notify this association of that fact.

 2. If a member fails to notify the Association of a change of address as provided for in Article 10 for two years, the Association will deem this to be a notice of withdrawal, and the Board of Directors will process the withdrawal, with the member withdrawing at the end of the relevant business year